benedettasantoro22/covid-19-evaluation-tool/README.md

 For the instructions on how to use the GUI see the [INSTRUCTIONS.md](code/INSTRUCTIONS.md) file.

-If you have any questions or suggestions please contact me by email.
+If you have any questions or suggestions, please contact me by email.

 [^1]: You need to install pyinstaller for this operation.